xanather/xanather/README.md

-I like programming, scuba diving and bouldering.
+I like programming, scuba diving 🤿 and bouldering 🧗.

-Low-level programming since 2009.
+Low-level programming since 2009 🌐.

-Trying to build a company.
+Trying to build a company 🏢!
+Tough work!